protozoaire/ObserverCpp/README.md

     _sub.Attach(A(),opaqueObsId);
     _obs.Subscribe(A(),opaqueSubId);

 Subject and Observer resources can neither be copied nor moved.
 They may be wrapped with smart pointers to be passed around.
+Observer resources should be packaged with the state edited by their handlers.

 ## Installation